 Subsequently, I’ve spent five years working in NHS acute psychiatric services as part of a multi-disciplinary team alongside community psychiatric nurses, doctors, approved mental health professionals, psychologists and psychiatrists.

-I am bound by the ethics of both the BACP and BPS, and that information can be found on their respective websites.
+I am bound by the ethics of both the HCPC and BPS, and that information can be found on their respective websites.

 I am DBS cleared (advanced) and am also trained in first aid response.